HTMX and Alpine

 return self.render_htmx_partial_response(request, template, context)

-# alongside a `hx-post` to this view URL
+# alongside an `hx-post` to this view URL.

 @hq_hx_action('post')